maliskovik/ansible-duplicity/README.md

 ## Variables

 * BACKUP_NAME - string in snake case.
 Name of the backup.
-* DESTINATION_DIRECTORY - string - Path to the directory to backup.
+* SOURCE_DIRECTORY - string - Path to the directory to backup.
 * FULL_BACKUP_INTERVAL - duplicity argument.
 Define the interval in which to perform a full backup(start new backup chain).
 Examples: "1Y", "2M",10D.
 The string should be like defined in the duplicity man page: